Michael Jordan Once Pulled a Potentially Illegal Power Move During His Stint in Minor League Baseball

 When you hear the name Michael Jordan, it’s almost impossible to imagine him doing anything other than playing basketball for the Chicago Bulls.
 In the 1990s, though, His Airness hung up his sneakers and tried his hand at playing baseball.

-It’s also worth noting that Jordan’s father had been murdered that summer; that sudden loss could have also played a role in the decision, as MJ’s father thought he could be a two-sport athlete.
+It’s also worth noting that Jordan’s father had been murdered that summer.
+That sudden loss could have also influenced the decision, as MJ’s father thought he could be a two-sport athlete.

 Regardless of his true reasoning, though, Michael Jordan left basketball behind and inked a contract with the Chicago White Sox.
 After reporting to spring training in 1994, he joined the Double-A Birmingham Barons.